 Perhaps the most reassuring promise of all made by Jesus, was a confirmation he gave his disciples telling they knew the way to go.
 By telling them they knew the way to heaven, he gave them the ability to put confidence in the understanding he had imparted to them.

-When we read all of John 14, it is clear that Jesus is telling his disciples they know the way to heaven, the way to salvation, the way to life eternal, and the way to join him to the place where he was going.
+When we read all of John 14, it is clear that Jesus desired to assure his disciples that they knew the way to heaven, the way to salvation, the way to life eternal, and the way to join him to the place where he was going.
 Jesus told his disciples he was leaving them to go to the Father.
 (John 14:12) And that is where Jesus went, as witnessed by Stephen, the first martyr of the Christian Church.
 Stephen “looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God.”
 (Acts 7:55)

-So, when Jesus assured them that they knew the way, it included a confirmation that they knew the way to the heaven.
-Whether by rapture or by resurrection – Jesus assured his disciples they already had everything they needed to know pertaining to the way to heaven.
-There was no special mystery which they needed to understand, there was no special person they needed to wait for.
+So, when Jesus assured his disciples that they knew the way, it included a confirmation that they knew the way to the heaven.
+Whether by rapture or by resurrection – Jesus assured his disciples they already had everything they needed to know pertaining to the way to heaven, right there as he spoke to them just before his arrest.
+There was no special mystery which they still needed to understand, there was no other special person they needed to wait for.
 They were already in possession of everything they needed to know the way.

 But the words of Jesus remained in the hearts of the true believers: they already knew the way, the truth, and the life.
 Because of the words of Jesus, they were able to boldly resist any attempt to convince them to take another route to heaven.
 The words of Jesus give us same wonderful assurance today.
 Having Jesus is enough.